FAQs about Korean Translation

 Can you provide a quote for Korean-to-English or English-to-Korean translation based on the number of pages?

 Generally the cost of Korean translation cannot be determined based on the number of pages, because not all pages are the same.
 Pages come in all sizes (A4, letter, legal, etc.), and can contain any number of English words or Korean characters, or a combination thereof.
 A page may contain only the source language, or a mix of the source and target languages, or contain mostly figures, tables and numbers (which in most cases would be subject to an adjusted rate, up or down).
 In other words, pricing by page would neither be accurate nor practical.
-Pricing in the translation business is usually calculated based on a rate a per word (if English) or per character (if Korean) in the source document, which means that you are paying for the amount of actual work done by the translator.
+Pricing in the translation business is usually calculated based on a rate per word (if English) or per character (if Korean) in the source document, which means that you are paying for the amount of actual work performed by the translator.
 The per-word or per-character rate will be higher for documents of technical or legal complexity, and less for simpler content, which is why we always need to see the document to be translated, or a representative sample, to be able to provide an accurate quote.
 If we don’t know what the document looks like, and what it contains, we can only quote you a general range, say, 15-35 cents per word (or 8-18 cents per character), which is probably not very helpful.

 In some cases (e.g. translating a large compilation of documents of varying types, content, and complexity for discovery purposes in litigation), it may make more sense to set an hourly rate.
 We always try to be flexible, and work with our clients to come up with a solution that makes sense.